vlkong/cplex_wheel_setup/README.md

 $ pip install setuptools wheel
 ```

-Let's copy the CPLEX Python API source to somewhere we can write to.
+Let's copy the CPLEX Python API source to somewhere we can write to, for example `$HOME/cplex_universal_wheel`.

 Assuming python 3.7 and Linux (substitue with your actual python version and COS platform tag)
 ```
 $ cp -r $CPLEX_STUDIO_DIR201/cplex/python/3.7/x86_64-Linux $HOME/cplex_universal_wheel